unikraft/summer-of-code-2021/content/en/docs/sessions/01-baby-steps/index.md

 This command is useful in the case we have multiple images built (for differing platforms and architectures).
 We can then select which one to run.

-For exemple, we can use the commands below to configure, build and run a helloworld image for the `linuxu` platform.
+For example, we can use the commands below to configure, build and run a helloworld image for the `linuxu` platform.
 ```
 kraft configure -p linuxu -m x86_64
 kraft build
 kraft run -p linuxu -m x86_64
 ```

-You can now alter between running the `linuxu` and the `kvm` built images by using `kraft run` with the appropiate arguments.
+You can now alter between running the `linuxu` and the `kvm` built images by using `kraft run` with the appropriate arguments.

 ### More on kraft